-If there’s an athlete that’s no stranger to 3×3 basketball, it’s UP Fighting Maroons’ rookie Kobe Paras.
-In fact, Paras has been the face of Philippine 3×3 basketball for the longest time, even winning a gold for the country in the Under-18 FIBA Asia 3×3 Championships in Thailand back in 2013.
+If there’s a Filipino athlete who’s no stranger to 3×3 basketball, it’s UP Fighting Maroons’ Kobe Paras.
+In fact, Paras has been the face of Philippine 3×3 basketball for the longest time, even winning a gold for the country at the Under-18 FIBA Asia 3×3 Championships in Thailand back in 2013.

-Besides his explosive dunk on NBA superstar LeBron James, Paras’ biggest highlight took place in the 2015 FIBA 3×3 Under-18 dunk contest, where he nab first place and shocked the world with his explosive highlight reel slam dunks.
-At that time, the 17-year-old was already making for himself as an elite dunker and was already on the radar as the future of Philippine basketball.
+Besides his explosive dunk on NBA superstar LeBron James, Paras’ biggest highlight was when he topped the 2015 FIBA 3×3 Under-18 dunk contest and shocked the world with his explosive highlight reel slam dunks.
+At that time, the 17-year-old was already making a name for himself as an elite dunker and was on the radar as the future of Philippine basketball.

 Taiwan Excellence 3×3 Hoop Challenge

-The 3×3 tournament has seen rise in the country over the past few years.
-Just last May, the national women’s basketball 3-on-3 team proved their worth in the International Games after making it as far as the qualifying round in the FIBA 3X3 Asia Cup.
+The 3×3 tournament has seen a steady rise in the country over the past few years.
+Just last May, the national women’s basketball 3-on-3 team proved their worth in the international games after making it as far as the qualifying round in the FIBA 3X3 Asia Cup.
 There have also been local 3×3 competitions specifically in the UAAP and the recently held Taiwan Excellence Hoop Challenge.

 This year’s Taiwan Excellence 3×3 Hoop Challenge saw over 768 young ballers compete for court supremacy.
-After rigorous qualifying rounds, the top eight faced off against each other at the finals round held at the SM Megamall Event Center last June 29-30.
-The Annie’s Way AMA University 1 composed of Zheanriz Romero, Joshua Villamor, Josh Reymond Colina, and Earl Bryan Cenize pulled off a sweep to win the 19-under crown, while Annie’s Way-AMA 2, which was made up of Joshua Sabile, Christian Germino, and Alec Catorce nab the Open crown of the tournament.
+After rigorous qualifying rounds, the top eight faced off against each other in the finals held at the SM Megamall Event Center on June 29 and 30.
+The Annie’s Way AMA University 1 composed of Zheanriz Romero, Joshua Villamor, Josh Reymond Colina, and Earl Bryan Cenize pulled off a sweep to win the 19-under crown, while Annie’s Way-AMA 2, which was made up of Joshua Sabile, Christian Germino, and Alec Catorce won the Open crown of the tournament.

-Paras, who was in attendance to witness the event together with his brother Andre, mentioned that he was amazed with how far the 3×3 tournament has come in the country.
+Paras, who was in attendance to witness the event together with his brother Andre, said that he was amazed with how far the 3×3 tournament has come in the country.

 “It’s amazing because ever since the start of the 3×3 games, I was already there.
 The rules were so different back then and at least now a lot of these players and those that watch basketball understand it more.
-It was way different back then when I started playing for the country so I’m just happy to see it growing and how a lot of people are actually interested in it,” said the 21 -year-old Paras.
+It was way different back then when I started playing for the country so I’m just happy to see it growing and how a lot of people are actually interested in it,” says the 21-year-old.

 According to Paras, the 3×3 tournament is different in terms of the pace of the game.
-It’s so much faster as compared to a normal 5-on-5 basketball game because of the 12 second shot clock and the fact that no team can call a timeout during the game.
-Aside from the pace, the 3×3 games involves no coaches and concludes once a team scores 21 points.
+It’s faster compared to a normal 5-on-5 basketball game because of the 12-second shot clock and the fact that no team can call timeouts during the game.
+Aside from the pace, the 3×3 games involve no coaches and conclude once a team scores 21 points.

 “It’s basically like street ball but with organized rules.
-It’s better to watch because the pace is faster and it’s a game race to 21,” Paras said in an interview with CNN Sports Desk last Aug 2018.
+It’s better to watch because the pace is faster and it’s a game race to 21,” Paras says in an interview last August 2018.

 When asked if he would like to continue to represent the Philippines in the upcoming 3×3 world tournaments, Paras didn’t hesitate to say that he would be glad to do so especially since it has been something he’s been a part of since he was a teenager.

 “Hopefully I can be part of the pool.
-I’ve been playing 3×3 my whole life and I hope that get the same respect as what I give to the sport.”
+I’ve been playing 3×3 my whole life and I hope that get the same respect as what I give to the sport,” says Kobe Paras

 “No, there’s no pressure.
-A lot of people feel pressure every day like those who commute to work everyday or people who don’t work and are trying to find a job—now that’s pressure.
+A lot of people feel pressure every day like those who commute to work every day or people who don’t work and are trying to find a job—now that’s pressure.
 I’m really blessed to be able to play a sport that I really love so I’m really blessed to be in this position.
-There’s no pressure at all because I’m just having fun,” said Paras.
+There’s no pressure at all because I’m just having fun,” says Paras.